Anniina-55/todo-app/README.md

 ### Frontend

 1. Run `npm install` to install frontend dependencies.
-2. Run `npm start` to start the frontend development server.
+2. Open the index.html in your browser

 ### Backend